 - Check your

-and remove plug-ins (symlinks) that you don't need.
+~/mozilla/.pluginsand remove plug-ins (symlinks) that you don't need.
 In my case, the Java 1.4.2 Plug-in caused the crash. - If the above doesn't help, gathering more information related to the crash may provide a clue, as described in the following steps.

 - Write a little wrapper for the

-or somewhere else:#!/bin/sh exec /usr/local/firefox/firefox -g $*
+firefoxscript.
+Save it in/usr/local/firefox/firefoxgor somewhere else:#!/bin/sh exec /usr/local/firefox/firefox -g $*

-in the debugger console.
+If you start Firefox using this wrapper, you will notice that instead of the browser a debugger opens, in my case, theddddebugger frontend.
+You can then launch the executable by typingrunin the debugger console.
 In case of a crash (segmentation fault), you will see a stack trace which may contain interesting clues. - Update your Selenium RC test script to reference the wrapper, e.g.

-. - In the shell where you launch the Selenium RC server, set the environment variable
+browser => "*firefox /usr/local/firefox/firefoxg". - In the shell where you launch the Selenium RC server, set the environment variable

-, so that Gnome bug-buddy doesn't bother you on crash. - Go ahead and start the test script.
+GNOME_DISABLE_CRASH_DIALOG=1, so that Gnome bug-buddy doesn't bother you on crash. - Go ahead and start the test script.
 The debugger will open.
 Actually, two instances of the debugger will open, the second one only after the first one is terminated.
 Type

-in the debugger console to continue execution in each case.
+runin the debugger console to continue execution in each case.
 In my environment the first instance just crashed gdb.
 However, the second instance produced a backtrace which helped to put blame on the Java plug-in as shown below:

 No comments: